Where's Wally?: The Ultimate Fun Book

 Where's Wally?: The Ultimate Fun Book (Where's Waldo?: The Ultimate Fun Book in America) is a Where's Wally? activity book by Martin Handford released in 1990.
 The book introduces Wilma, her dog Woof, and the Wally Watchers.

-Unlike the previous three Where's Wally? books (Where's Wally?, Where's Wally Now?, and The Fantastic Journey), this book featured various puzzles and games rather than the traditional detailed crowd scenes.
+Unlike the previous three Where's Wally? books (Where's Wally?, Where's Wally Now?, and Where's Wally?
+The Fantastic Journey), this book featured various puzzles and games rather than the traditional detailed crowd scenes.
 The other kinds of additional puzzles included spot-the-differences, coloring pages, and a board game.
 The book was also a smaller paperback book that included stickers and press-outs.